 - act decisively and robustly when fraud or corruption is suspected or proven

 - publicise successful prosecutions and share learning across the council

-- have in place sound systems of internal control that are based on risk assessment and minimise the opportunity for fraud or corruption
+- have in place sound systems of internal control that are based on risk assessment and minimise the opportunity for fraud or corruption.

-Fraud drives will be undertaken to verify and proactively identify possible frauds.
+Fraud Drives will be undertaken to verify and proactively identify possible frauds.
 We will work with organisations such as Department of Work and Pensions and the Her Majesty’s Revenues and Customs to undertake joint fraud drives which ensure that a robust approach and larger claim base is verified.

 Tools available to combat fraud

-- use of a dedicated counter fraud specialist
+- Use of a dedicated counter fraud specialist

-- access to Royal Mail redirection information
+- Access to Royal Mail redirection information

-- access to information from other government departments, for example, HMRC
+- Access to information from other Government departments, for example, HMRC

-- direct access to benefit data held by the DWP
+- Direct access to benefit data held by the DWP

-- enforcing disclosures from landlords/agents
+- Enforcing disclosures from landlords/agents

-- use of administrative penalties
+- Use of civil penalties, administrative penalties and prosecution

-- additional overpayment recovery powers
+- Additional overpayment recovery powers

-- powers that enable authorised officers of the authority to request details from banks, building societies, utilities and other organisations and pay records, that pertain to an individual which will identify income, capital or other details that have not been declared
+- Powers that enable authorised officers of the authority to request details from banks, building societies, utilities and other organisations and pay records, that pertain to an individual which will identify income, capital or other details that have not been declared.